-- 1 Scrutiny Boards are responsible for ensuring that their work programme prioritises issues where the Board can add strategic value, challenge service performance and/or respond to issues of significant public interest. - 2 Scrutiny can also provide a valuable mechanism through which to consult members about new policy initiatives and as such pre-decision scrutiny continues to be encouraged. - 3 To assist the Scrutiny Board in effectively managing its workload for the forthcoming municipal year, this report provides information and guidance on potential sources of work and areas of priority within the Board's terms of reference.
+- Scrutiny Boards are responsible for ensuring that their work programme prioritises issues where the Board can add strategic value, challenge service performance and/or respond to issues of significant public interest. - 2 Scrutiny can also provide a valuable mechanism to consult members about new policy initiatives and as noted above, pre-decision scrutiny continues to be encouraged as an approach through which scrutiny can add insight and value to promote the achievement of the Council's ambitions. - 3 To assist the Scrutiny Board in effectively managing its workload for the forthcoming municipal year, this report provides information and guidance on potential sources of work and areas of priority within the Board's terms of reference.